 3. Flat position

-Folded flat and flipped over, The Rack Workout Station has wheels that enable you to do ab rollouts.
+Folded flat and flipped over, it has wheels that enable you to do ab roll-outs.
 By rolling to the side, you can target the tough-to-tackle love handles.

 Vinyl-covered foam handles keep your hands comfortable and free from chafing while you’re doing routines.

 The frame easily folds flat and locks into place for easy storage.
 Its wheels make it easy to store under the bed.
 It’s also the perfect size to stow in a trunk for travel.
-Unlike a traditional weight machine, The Rack Workout Station is light enough to carry around.
+Unlike a traditional weight machine, it is light enough to carry around.
 The frame, wheels and bolts weigh 23 pounds.
-The Rack’s Professional Model weighs 30 pounds.
+The professional model weighs 30 pounds.

 Easy to Assemble